Colton-Bassett/nextpokedex/README.md

 ## Review

-- Next.js (React Framework)
+- Next.js (React Framework) - 8/10

   - Pros
     - New, innovative framework, closely related with the React team
     - Server generated, async friendly development from the ground up
     - UI Looks great
     - Documentation is great
+    - Developing mastery of the framework feels fun and empowering
   - Cons
     - A lot of extra small things to learn
-    - Sometimes framework implementations feel complicated, or very specific
+    - Some framework implementations feel complicated, hack-y, or very specific
     - Version updates can seemingly 180 design methodology

-- Vercel (Hosting)
+- Vercel (Hosting) - 10/10

   - Pros
     - Extremely easy 1 click hosting